Playing and Recording

 Scrubbing or Seeking is the action of moving the mouse pointer right or left so as to adjust the position, speed or direction of playback - a convenient way to quickly navigate the waveform to find a particular event of interest.

-Scrubbing or Seeking in Audacity is initiated by using the Scrub button Scrub button 60%.png or Seek button Seek Button 60%.png in Scrub Toolbar Scrub Toolbar 60%.png.
+Scrubbing or Seeking in Audacity is initiated by using the Scrub button Scrub button 60%.png.
 Alternatively you can use the Transport > Scrubbing menu item and select Scrub or Seek from the cascading menu.

 Audacity will remain in scrubbing/seeking mode until you return it to normal play mode.
 Clicking the Stop button The Stop button (or its shortcut Space) at any time will stop scrub/seek play and return you to normal play mode moving the cursor to the current scrub/seek play position.
 If you wish to stop scrubbing or seeking without losing the position of the editing cursor or selection, use the Escape Esc key.